Associate Professor, Epidemiology, Human Genetics & Environmental Sciences

 Coordinator of Research, Michael & Susan Dell Center for Healthy Living Kelley.P.Gabriel@uth.tmc.edu

-In summary, she explains, “Physical activity and exercise are powerful agents for primary prevention of chronic disease and disability.
-I strongly feel that it is my responsibility, as a physical activity epidemiologist, to “move the dial” on what is currently known about this vital behavior to reduce premature mortality and overall disease burden.”
+In summary, she explains, “Physical activity is a powerful agent for primary and tertiary prevention of chronic disease and disability.
+I strongly feel that it is my responsibility, as a physical activity epidemiologist, to “move the dial” on what is currently known about this behavior to optimize physical fitness and reduce premature mortality and overall disease burden.”

 The Houston TRAIN (Transportation Related Activity in Neighborhoods) Study will examine the short and long-term effect of a new light rail transit (LRT) system on adults’ physical activity in Houston, Texas.